Web250814: Agricultural Feedstocks for Gaseous Biofuels

 About the webinar

-To ensure it remains freely accessible, the Bioenergy Association is republishing these research findings through the Bioenergy Knowledge Centre, making the reports freely available to all.
-Explore the collection here
+To keep this valuable work accessible, the Bioenergy Association is republishing the research through the Bioenergy Knowledge Centre, making the full collection of reports freely available.
+[Explore the collection here].

-The Bioenergy Association’s Agricultural Feedstocks Working Group leads the research and promotion of agricultural feedstocks for bioenergy.
-Members with an interest in this area are encouraged to join the Group.
+The Bioenergy Association’s Agricultural Feedstocks Working Group continues to lead the research and promotion of agricultural feedstocks for bioenergy.
+Members with an interest in this area are warmly invited to join the Group.
 Learn more here.